bethlemmons/Programming-Journey/Web Developer Bootcamp/Section 12 CSS Frameworks Bootstrap.md

 	-->You can fix a navbar to the top of the page.
 Sticky.
 Bottom.
 Etc.
 15. [bootstrap icons] still in beta phase but a bunch of free icons available on bootstrap.
 16. [font awesome ] is a website has a ton of icons but some are not free.
+17. [Bootstrap borders] are an easy way to quickly implement a variety of borders to a html document.
+		-->m -  for classes that set margin
+		-->p - for classes that set padding
+18. [Display properties]
+	-->Display-none.
+Can do for different size screens.